 Multifocal Intraocular Lenses

 In order to correct all of your vision with cataract surgery and achieve independence from glasses or contact lenses, your surgeon may discuss the use of multifocal lenses.
 Multifocal lenses employ a pattern of rings built into the lens to restore your distance, near, and intermediate vision.
 Because reading vision is built into the lens itself, your eye does not have to work to focus.
 Not every patient is a candidate for multifocal lenses, but your surgeon will discuss your options and help to select the lens implant most appropriate for your surgery.
-Our surgeons have years of experience implanting Tecnis Multifocal and ReStor lens implants, the two leading multifocal lenses.
+Our surgeons have years of experience implanting all the major multifocal lens implants, including the Alcon PanOptix lens.

 Toric Intraocular Lenses